SAP-archive/teched2021-ANA260/exercises/Section 2 - Linked Analysis and Input Controls/README.md

 ![img33](https://user-images.githubusercontent.com/92877810/138149945-0cd758f0-232f-49c8-9abc-725e750c05ab.png)

-Quality Check!
+⚠️Quality Check!
 Do your story's charts use the same measures as this screenshot?

-Since the measure input control is currently on Sales Revenue selection, all three of our charts are using Sales Revenue as the measure displayed in the visualization.
+🚩Since the measure input control is currently on Sales Revenue selection, all three of our charts are using Sales Revenue as the measure displayed in the visualization.

 Changing the measure input control to Gross Margin would update all 3 charts to display Gross Margin instead.